rozek/aframe-within-svelte/README.md

 </a-scene>
 ```

-Note: while the rotation animation shown above works (and illustrates that you don't have to synchronize with the 3D rendering loop) using A-Frame's `animation` component should be preferred.
+Note: while the rotation animation shown above works (and illustrates that you don't have to synchronize your business logic with the 3D rendering loop) using A-Frame's `animation` component should be preferred.

 ## Implementing an A-Frame Component within Svelte ##